 When you run different equipment at once, they block the flow to some degree.
 The fuses embedded in the circuits can only tolerate a certain level of power.
 Manufacturers designed them to stop the circuits from overheating.
 They have fail-safe mechanisms that prevent excess power from going through them.

-When a mechanism in an appliance malfunctions, it may create more amperage than its fuses will allow.
+When a mechanism in an appliance malfunction, it may create more amperage than its fuses will allow.
 When too much amperage travels through the electrical system, the wires in the fuses will melt.
 You would call them blown fuses.

 3. Electrical Surpluses Occur In Succession